profound7/moon-core/README.md

 ## Contributing

 I need help to iron out some issues related to the async stuff.
-Contibutions and bug fixes in general are welcomed.
+Contributions and bug fixes in general are welcomed.

-- When using @:build to transform the class, generator methods couldn't really determine the type of certain expressions, leading to some compile errors.
-Temporary workaround is to annotate such expressions with @void or @expr to indicate if it is a statement or an expression.
+- ~~When using @:build to transform the class, generator methods couldn't really determine the type of certain expressions, leading to some compile errors.
+Temporary workaround is to annotate such expressions with @void or @expr to indicate if it is a statement or an expression.~~ Should mostly work now.
 - I don't yet know how to deal with try/catch in generator functions.
 - Macro functions very unlikely to work within generator functions.
 - Generator functions don't yet support array comprehensions, but its do-able, I just haven't gotten around to doing it yet.
-- In a switch case, I don't know how to identify which EConst(CIdent(x)) are variable captures.
+- ~~In a switch case, I don't know how to identify which EConst(CIdent(x)) are variable captures.~~ This is done.
+Thanks Cauê Waneck!
 - It's possible to further optimize the result of transforming the generator function.
     - If you'd like to see the output of the various passes involved in transforming the generator function, open `moon.macros.async.AsyncTransformer.hx` and change `DEBUG_OUTPUT_TO_FILE` to `true`.